bernardio5/bookie/README.md

 <b>A set of Python scripts that operate on the Project Gutenberg collection and its data. </b>

-This is not a mirror of Project Gutenberg; it is a collection of scripts for working with thier data.
+This is not a mirror of Project Gutenberg.

 Project Gutenberg (PG) hosts a collection of ~65,000 public-domain texts, mostly books, some of them good.
 They're doing fine, but as the recent action against the Internet Archive shows, all centalized, publically-visible, public-domain collections are one massive lawsuit from the "Writer's Guild" away from obliteration.